- Can you have fenugreek when breastfeeding?

 - Excess consumption may also cause breast milk overproduction.

 Side effects can appear a few hours after consumption of fenugreek.
 The effects are most likely to occur among women who are sensitive to fenugreek or those who consume it in large doses.
-The breastfeeding infant may also bear the brunt of these side effects.

 Can Fenugreek Have Side Effects On The Breastfeeding Baby?